 Those who’ve experienced pregnancy previously can recognize movements as early as week 13, as they know what to expect.

-Note: If your placenta is anterior (attached to the front wall of your uterus), you might find it more difficult to feel your baby moving.
+Note: If your placenta is anterior (attached to the front wall of your uterus), you might feel more faint sensations of your baby moving as the placenta is acting as a barrier between your baby and your tummy.

 Which month quickening occurs?